Fury (DC Comics): Fictional character biography

+Hippolyta "Lyta" Trevor

 Pre-Crisis

 Originally Fury was Hippolyta "Lyta" Trevor, the daughter of the Golden Age Wonder Woman and Steve Trevor; Lyta inherited all her mother's powers.
 She was introduced in Wonder Woman (vol. 1) #300.
 Like most Golden Age-related characters at the time, Lyta lived on the parallel world of "Earth-Two".

 Lyta later adopted the identity of "The Fury", named after the Furies of mythology, and was one of the founding members of Infinity Inc., in the book of the same name written by Roy Thomas.
 She began a relationship with her teammate Hector Hall, the Silver Scarab, whom she had met as a child; they reunited as classmates at UCLA.
 Shortly after their decision to marry, Hector was possessed by an enemy of his father, Hawkman, and killed.
 Fury was pregnant with Hector's child, and it was instrumental in the Silver Scarab's defeat.
 In 52, a new Earth-2 with a similar history is created, and Lyta Trevor serves as a member of the Justice Society Infinity.

 Lyta, like all her Infinity Inc. counterparts, briefly made an appearance during the DC Convergence crossover.
 Powerless and trapped on Telos, Lyta Trevor became a police officer before regaining her powers and taking on a Post-Crisis version of Jonah Hex.
 Eventually, Lyta and all of Infinity Inc. take over for the Justice Society on a returned Earth-2.